Past meetings and materials

 the Washington Post in support of our campaign for a PN "Awareness

 Article".
 We put a bunch in the mail.
-Then we had a
+[Update: a week later the Post printed the article.
+Cause & effect?]

 discussion with Carol Brooks, a genetics specialist coordinating